-An Administrator is often unable to trade a business in Administration, due to the lack of working capital to pay ongoing trading liabilities that form an expense of the estate.
-Furthermore, creditors can levy duress over the Administrator and withhold key supplies or services without demanding ransom payments, which affects the viability of trade, whilst a buyer for the business and its assets is sought.
+An administrator is often unable to trade a business in administration, due to the lack of working capital to pay ongoing trading liabilities that form an expense of the estate.
+Furthermore, creditors can levy duress over the administrator and withhold key supplies or services without demanding ransom payments, which affects the viability of trade, while a buyer for the business and its assets is sought.

-The Pre-Pack process needs to be transparent and the Insolvency Practitioner is expected to market the business to third parties and trade buyers to ensure best price is obtained.
-Directors are also able to make an offer to reacquire the business and its assets as well.
+The pre-pack process needs to be transparent, and the insolvency practitioner is expected to market the business to third parties and trade buyers to ensure the best price is obtained.
+Directors are also able to make an offer to reacquire the business and its assets.

-- An Insolvency Practitioner is contacted to review the company’s current financial position and options available, including its short-term working capital position.
+- An insolvency practitioner is contacted to review the company’s current financial position and the options available, including its short-term working capital position.

 - The company’s assets are valued, and a disposal strategy is identified.

-- A sale of business memorandum and sales pack is prepared of pertinent information, to generate expressions of interest and offers to acquire the business and its assets.
+- A sale-of-business memorandum and a sales pack of pertinent information are prepared, to generate expressions of interest and offers to acquire the business and its assets.

 - A short period of marketing is undertaken on a no-names basis with a deadline set for receipt of best and final offers.

-- A preferred bidder is chosen, and a legal contract issued to negotiate the terms of a going concern sale from a subsequently appointed Administrator.
+- A preferred bidder is chosen, and a legal contract is issued to negotiate the terms of a going-concern sale by a subsequently appointed administrator.

-The advantage of a Pre-Pack is that the business in the hiatus period, is still in control of the Directors, with the assistance of the nominated Administrator, whilst a sale is explored.
+The advantage of a pre-pack is that in the hiatus period, the business is still controlled by the directors, with the assistance of the nominated administrator, while a sale is explored.

-This results in a minimal impact to the company’s goodwill, as the process is confidential, and as such, doesn’t become apparent to creditors, customers or employees.
+This results in minimal impact to the company’s goodwill, as the process is confidential and, as such, doesn’t become apparent to creditors, customers or employees.

-This gives the nominated Administrator the best chance of selling the business, whilst maximising value and retaining goodwill, for the benefit of all creditors generally.
+This gives the nominated administrator the best chance of selling the business while maximising value and retaining goodwill, for the benefit of all creditors generally.